Issues of Health and Safety

 We are fearful that the Council might try to evade its responsibilities for human health and the environment in order to tick boxes on the numbers of new homes built.
 We must hold the Council to its promise to maintain its protective and precautionary regulatory role to keep us all safe, as it promised to do in the 2005 Local Plan, later adopted into City Plan 2 2016.
 This states:

 "Planning permission will not be granted for the development of polluted land or land adjacent where the nature and extent of contamination is such that even with current methods of remediation the proposed development, people, animals and/or surrounding environment will be put at risk".

 INCREASED STRAIN ON LOCAL SERVICES & INFRASTRUCTURE

-Berkeley/St William's proposal is for up to 700 flats.
+Berkeley/St William's proposal is for 553 flats with only 160 parking spaces provided.
 Besides the threat to our health, to tourism and local business, this will also bring a large increase in traffic and put a strain on local GP services and schools, in addition to the pressures it will naturally place on already-stretched sanitation and parking.

 LACK OF GENUINELY AFFORDABLE & SOCIAL HOUSING

 St William has stated that the costs of remediating the site will be so high that no affordable housing provision will be possible.
 Yet the Council owns 2 areas of this site which it proposes to sell to the developers instead of using them to provide some form of affordable or social housing of its own.
 Therefore we fear that the development, as currently planned, will not provide affordable homes for any of Brighton’s residents.